1 The World at 1500

 Janissaries in the Battle of Vienna, 1683

 Although no one knows quite how it started, the Ottomans created the devsirme system to recruit and train loyal soldiers and bureaucrats.
-Especially in those western Christian Balkans region that were too poor to pay taxes in money or produce, the Ottomans took a quota of young boys who were brought to training schools near Istanbul.
+The Ottomans often took a quota of young boys who were brought to training schools near Istanbul.
+This happened in places like those western Christian Balkans region that were too poor to pay taxes in money or produce.
 Many boys were taken forcibly, some were turned over willingly to ease the family burdens, and some volunteered for the chance at a better education or lifestyle.
 Those taken were converted to Islam, educated, and trained into an elite fighting force called the Janissaries, who reported directly to the emperor.
 Or, depending on their skills, they might serve in the bureaucracy.
 Because they were personally loyal to the sultan, the Janissaries became politically powerful.
 Fear that the private army would betray him and name another heir sultan caused new rulers to assassinate all their brothers as soon as they took the throne.
 The Janissaries were the Ottomans’ most effective weapon from 1363 to 1826, when the sultan decided to disband them in favor of a modern military.
 The Janissaries mutinied and marched on the sultan’s palace, but several thousand were wiped out by modern artillery and the survivors executed.

 The Ottoman Empire tried to modernize in other ways as well but fell behind its European neighbors in the 19th century and finally met its end during the First World War.
 We’ll return to that story in a few chapters.